SAG Infotech Official Tax Blog Huge 50% Off on CA DAY

 Complaint Against The MRP If Seller Charges More

-Latest guidelines issued by the CBEC stats that if any retailer asks for GST above the MRP of a product then the consumer can be clearly denied and the complaint must be lodged against him at the ministry and various anti-profiteering commissions setup in India.
+The latest guidelines issued by the CBEC state that if any retailer asks for GST above the MRP of a product then the consumer can be clearly denied and the complaint must be lodged against him at the ministry and various anti-profiteering commissions set up in India.

-Uma Shanti, GST commissionerate, spoke regarding the consumer rights and provoked the consumer to the complaint if shopkeeper asks to pay more over MRP.
+Uma Shanti, GST commissionerate, spoke regarding consumer rights and provoked the consumer to complain if the shopkeeper asks to pay more over MRP.
 As she said, “If products are sold at higher prices without following rules, action can be taken against shopkeepers.
 It includes a penalty of one year in jail or a fine up to Rs. one lakh,”

 The consumer needs to be more aware of the prevailing conspiracies and if sellers ask them to pay more than the MRP, they can lodge a complaint regarding the same to the consumer ministry on www.tnlegalmetrology.in

-Group of ministers, headed by Assam Finance Minister Himanta Biswa Sarma and the team of ministers which are the part of GoM has decided that there must be a new MRP rule which must state that all the packaged and products having MRP on them should be included the GST in the price itself.
+GoM has decided that there must be a new MRP rule which must state that all the packaged products having MRP on them should be included in the GST in the price itself.
 MRP is the maximum price which can be charged by a trader from the customer but in some cases, GST was been collected above the MRP.

 MRP under GST Turns Strict